Gas Fireplace Repair – My Main Burner Flame Will Not Turn On

 Wall switch issues

 The most simple of these issues, and consequently the most common, is a bad wall switch.
-Every year I always get tons of service calls that are the result of a bad wall switch.
+Every year I always get tons of service calls that are the result of a faulty wall switch.
 Again, this is probably the easiest thing to test and replace.

 How does the wall switch affect the fireplace’s function?